Welcome to MusicDayz

 Elvis Presley is in Hollywood, Los Angeles, California, USA, re-shooting the ending of Wild In The Country, because pre-release screening audiences did not like the original ending in which Hope Lange committed suicide.

-Elvis Presley continues with location filming his latest movie, Follow That Dream, in Crystal River, Florida, USA.
+Elvis Presley continues with location filming for his latest movie, Follow That Dream, in Crystal River, Florida, USA.

 Elvis Presley continues filming studio-based scenes for his latest movie, Follow That Dream, in Hollywood, Los Angeles, California, USA.